 The Sins of Jeroboam

 The account of King Jeroboam and the succession of the northern tribes of Israel is found in the Bible in 1 Kings 12.
 Fearing that the people would go to Jerusalem to worship as the LORD commanded, and thus return to the house of King David, Jeroboam devised his own new ways to worship.
 He set up images in his own towns to represent the God of Israel and established new sacred holidays to replace the festivals established by God.
 Basically, Jeroboam discarded all the old religious ways and modernized them, making them more suitable to the contemporary situation of his people.
-And of course he was still doing his best to worship the one true God.
+And of course he was still doing his best to worship the one true God, but just in his own way.

 The southern kingdom of Judah had also strayed from true worship.
 In fact, it was the idolatry of King Solomon that led to God dividing the kingdom in the first place, and his son Rehoboam followed the same path.
 There were times of revival in Judah’s history, such as under King Hezekiah who “did right in the sight of the LORD, according to all that his father David had done” (2 Kings 18:3).
 But those days did not last, and Hezekiah’s son Manasseh brought Judah down to a new low in wickedness and idolatry.
-Eventually both houses of Israel went into separate captivities as the result of their idolatry.
+Eventually both houses of Israel, the southern and northern kingdoms, went into separate captivities as the result of their idolatry.

 What happened in ancient Israel has also happened in Christianity.
 In the centuries following the time of Yeshua (Jesus) as the Gospel went out to the nations, the Biblical ways of worship were abandoned, including God’s commanded celebrations of Sabbath, Passover and Sukkot (the Feast of Tabernacles).
 They were replaced with Sunday worship and new holidays like Easter and Christmas – things never mentioned in the Bible.

-These become the norm; they become the baseline for what we think is good and acceptable worship.
-Christians had separated themselves from their Hebrew Roots, just like Jeroboam of old.
+The benchmark was moved, and this become the new starting point.
+It become the baseline for what we think is good and acceptable worship.
+Christians had separated themselves from their Hebrew roots, just like Jeroboam of old.
 They decided to worship God in their own way, believing that to be acceptable to Him.

 The Image of Jehu’s Revival